franklinjos/peoplesearch/README.md

 Currenlty there is a 1000ms delay is added to the request to showcase the graceful handling of UI if search request takes time.
 The system can add a new person to the Database.

+## Tech stack
+### Backend
+The system using SQLite as Database.
+Used ASP.NET Web API for building REST service endpoints for CRUD operations.
+Repoistory Pattern and Dependency Injection is used build the backend.
+MOQ framework is using for Unit and Integration tests.